- About Us

 Mission and Approach

-The African Climate Foundation, established in 2020, is the first African-led strategic grant-maker working at the nexus of climate change and development.
+The African Climate Foundation, established in 2020, is the first African-led strategic re-granter working at the nexus of climate change and development.

-Despite contributing the least to climate change, Africa remains the most vulnerable region in the world to climate change, impacting countries across the continent, undermining food security, threatening livelihoods, and displacing people groups.
-The African response to climate change must be uniquely African.
+Despite contributing the least to global emissions, Africa remains the most vulnerable continent to the impacts of climate change - undermining food security, threatening livelihoods and displacing people groups.
+We believe that the African response to climate change must be uniquely African.

 The transformation of African economies requires impact at a systems level to shift existing and future path dependencies at a national, regional and international level and across key economic sectors.
 We believe that climate change interventions have immense potential to unlock new opportunities for development in Africa.